Virginia Commonwealth University

 Bandyopadhyay: Most probably, yes.
 I have not had serious second thoughts.
 This is probably partly due to my unfamiliarity with other fields, so I do not really know if some other field has something much better to offer.
 However, I have continued to find new problems and new solutions in nanotechnology.
 Nanotechnology is not a static field and it evolves with time.
 As a university professor, I would not have been successful in obtaining grants if I did not adapt to new realities and new approaches.
 Fortunately, nanotechnology is so vast that it would be extremely unlikely that I will run out of ideas.
 Since nanotechnology offers such vast potential, I will almost certainly focus on nanotechnology if I were to do it all over again.

 Q: If a high school or college student was interested in nanotechnology, what advice would you give them to help prepare take on those roles?

 Bandyopadhyay: I have advised many such students.
-I tell them to think outside the box, be creative and keep an open mind.
+I have mentored many high-achieving high school students who have conducted research in my lab, published multiple journal papers with my graduate students and me, and won international science fair competitions.
+I have had high school students from under-represented groups learn nanotechnology in my lab.
+They synthesized nanostructures using high-school beaker chemistry and even learned how to image them using scanning electron microscopes.
+I tell all of them to think outside the box, be creative and keep an open mind.
 I also tell them to read a lot and find something that will interest them.
 Those that actually visit my lab get a tour and a small lecture on what our vision is.
 I will definitely advise students to contact an individual whose research she or he finds interesting.
 If the conversation proceeds to the point where there is serious mutual interest, then a visit to the researcher’s lab or discussions with her/his students to get an understanding of what is involved, is definitely the next step.